erayd/spique/README.md

 If `transformFn` is a generator function, then every result it yields will be processed individually by the remainder of the transform pipeline and inserted as a separate value.

+The second argument to `transformFn` is a reject callback.
+If this is called, then the value is silently dropped, and will not be enqueued or processed further.

 ### .close()
 ```javascript